 The Keystone Resort provides the ultimate in Colorado year round outdoors activities.
 A traveler wanting a great variety in winter sports or summer golf, biking, hiking, sailing, rafting, etc. can't go wrong by booking a trip to beautiful Keystone, Colorado.

 The River Course at Keystone hosted our son's pre-wedding golf tourney in 2012 and everything was spectacular.
 Many of our players said that the River Course, the staff's service and that round of golf was the best golf experience they'd ever had.
-Four years ago I hosted my college-bound MN nephew for 4 days of great Colorado golf.
-He loved The River Course at Keystone especially the huge elevation drops on several holes.

 Keystone River Course opened in 2000 and has received numerous awards including three consecutive Silver Medals as one of America's Best Golf Resorts by Golf Magazine 2002-2007.
 Golf Digest ranked it as one of American's Top 75 Golf Resorts.
 It always ranks high in Colorado resorts and especially a favorite for women due to the friendly forward tees and the beauty of the normally snow-capped mountains towering over the lush green Snake River Valley.

 The River Course is all about excitement, beauty and challenging shot-making.
 Five tee boxes on every hole allow you to pick your poison.
-The front nine opens with a gorgeous view of the Snake River valley and upcoming holes with a 551 yard par five off a high tee launching pad. (see photo).
+The front nine opens with a gorgeous view of the Snake River valley and upcoming holes with a 551 yard par five off a high tee launching pad.
 You'll wonder if your golf cart will survive 18 holes after that drive up to the first tee.
 It will!
 After your tee shot settles to the lush fairway well short of the snow-capped peaks of the Continental Divide and Keystone and Arapahoe Basin ski areas you will work your way through the valley and the front nine.
 Holes 5 and 6 are exciting target golf holes through a marshland often home to grazing elk and deer. #7 is a beautiful but tricky par 3 over the Snake River.
 After a long downhill par 3 ninth hole you'll pass the clubhouse and practice area and up into the hills of the back nine.

 Hole #16 is the wildest tee shot on the course.
 It's a 500 yard downhill, dogleg left par 4 with a 200' elevation drop. #17 is a drive and a wedge to a challenging elevated green.
 The finishing hole provides a wonderful view of Lake Dillon, Buffalo Mountain and the Gore Range.
 This 520 yard par 5 is now ranked as the #18 handicap while the 222 yard par 3 third hole is ranked as the #1 handicap.
-This seems more logical than automatically slapping the toughest handicap ratings on the par 5's as done on most courses.
+This seems more logical than automatically slapping the toughest handicap ratings on the par 5's as done on many courses.
 The River Course at Keystone is certainly a beauty and a wonderful change for a Southerner tired of the summer heat, humidity and of playing flat, dry golf courses.
 And when you've played the River Course it's time you treated yourself to the Keystone Ranch Course.
 It's older and quite different from the River Course but also fun and challenging.

 Steve Corneillier, GM of Golf, and his large staff do an excellent job of running their two top notch resort courses.
 Phillip Tobias is PGA Head Golf Pro at The River Course.
 Tod Anderson is Tournament Coordinator.
 Jim Banks is Head Pro at the Ranch Course.
 I've always found all the Keystone staff to be friendly, professional and most helpful.